 All rights reserved.
 No portion of the content of this website may be reproduced in any manner without the written permission of the author/creator.

-This information guide is not a substitute for personal diagnosis.
-Viewers should consult a medically qualified clinician in all matters relating to genetic diagnosis, management and health.
+This informational website is not be used as medical advise, viewers should consult a medically qualified clinician in all matters relating to genetic diagnosis, management and health.
 Information on ADNP changes is a very fast-moving field and while the information in this guide is believed to be the best available at the time of publication, some facts may later be updated or change.